V-Sekai-fire/cog-vsk-flux/README.md

 Learn more on [the deploy a custom model guide in the Replicate documentation](https://replicate.com/docs/guides/deploy-a-custom-model).

+### Troubleshooting

+If you cannot `cog push` in Docker Desktop, try disabling containerd.

 ## Contributing

 Pull requests and issues are welcome!
 If you see a novel technique or feature you think will make FLUX.1 inference better or faster, let us know and we'll do our best to integrate it.